dailypipsgxj/market.node/README.md

 * [QuickFIX](http://www.quickfixengine.org/): a FIX message parser.
 * [QuickFAST](https://code.google.com/p/quickfast/): a FAST message parser.

-Without their hard work, this project would not be possible.
+Without these projects, this would not be possible.

 ## Donate

-Send bitcoins to 1EMqiyr8twB8v13aeqhfLp95EDkhAvVs4H to support this project.
+Send bitcoins to 1EMqiyr8twB8v13aeqhfLp95EDkhAvVs4H to show your support!